isaacdonis/blackinai.github.io/bai/src/posts/bai2021/CallForSubmissions.md

-##### Last updated on Sep 21, 2021
+##### Last updated on Sep 24, 2021

 ## Call For Papers Submissions
 ---

-We invite submissions for the Fifth Black in AI Workshop (Virtual) Workshop (co-located with [NeurIPS 2021](https://nips.cc/).
+We invite submissions for the Fifth Black in AI Workshop (Virtual) co-located with [NeurIPS 2021](https://nips.cc/).
 Both the Black in AI workshop and the NeurIPS conference will be held in a virtual (online) format.

 We welcome research papers, position papers, survey papers, vision papers, or papers that inform about neglected/abandoned areas of study where AI could be impactful.
 Papers may introduce new theory, methodology, applications or product demonstrations.
 Papers are published in a non-archival format and may have been published in other venues before or be published in other venues in the future.